galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 [Setting properties](#setting)<br>
 [Deleting properties](#deleting)<br>

-The ability to retrieve, set, and delete properties held in the configuration properties store (CPS) directly into an Ecosystem by using the Galasa CLI makes it easier for testers to set parameters and credentials on the Ecosystem for tests to read and use at runtime.
+The ability to retrieve, set, and delete properties held in the Configuration Properties Store (CPS) directly into an Ecosystem by using the Galasa CLI makes it easier for testers to set parameters and credentials on the Ecosystem for tests to read and use at runtime.

-System administrators can use the CLI to set Ecosystem-wide configuration properties during Ecosystem installation.
+System administrators can use the CLI to set Ecosystem-wide configuration properties after Ecosystem installation.

-## About the configuration properties store
+## About the Configuration Properties Store

 Properties in the CPS are dot separated values with lower and upper-case segments that define, for example, endpoint, port, and repository properties.
 These properties instruct the way in which a Galasa test runs.
 It is the CPS and the configurational properties that enable tests to run against multiple environments, without changing the code inside the test.

-The CPS is hosted in the etcd server, a key-value pair store which also hosts the Dynamic Status Store (DSS) and the Credentials Store (CREDs), maintaining a single source of truth about the status of the ecosystem.
+The CPS is hosted in the Ecosystem's etcd server, a key-value pair store which also hosts the Dynamic Status Store (DSS) and the Credentials Store (CREDs), maintaining a single source of truth about the status of the ecosystem.
 For more information see the [Ecosystem Architecture](/docs/ecosystem/architecture) documentation.

 ## Managing CPS properties